kanchan1427/daily-blogs/README.md

 ## Helping others in their tasks
 Today i Was helping others in their tasks.
 I helped Jaspreet in importing instructors as there were some issue we both were trying to resolve it and after investing some time in it it got resolved.
- After this I helped Sehjal in importing And adding the students in erpnext.
+ After this I helped Sehjal in importing And adding the students in ErpGuru.
 And was trying to understand their tasks.
 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 26-March-2022**
 ## Naming series According to the company
 Today Sir assigned me and vishal  a task to change the naming series of student applicant doctype according to the company abberivation so that we can identify the students of each company(school/college) by looking at their naming series.
-There was a solution avialable in the official documentation of erpnext and we tried it but it wasn't working.
+There was a solution avialable in the official documentation of ErpGuru and we tried it but it wasn't working.
 We also tried some changes but still it wasn't working.
 After this we  were searching for the other solutions and there was a solution available in the discussion forum.
 We tried it on local machines and it was working perfectly after this we implemented it on gne11.gndec.ac.in

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 28-March-2022**

 ## Trying to understand the student leave section
-Today I am trying to understand the student leave section under education domain of erpnext.
+Today I am trying to understand the student leave section under education domain of ErpGuru.
 I was trying to understand the default workflow of student leave section. how students will add their leaves and how instructor will get notification of the leaves.

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 29-March-2022**